open-contracting/extension_registry/README.md

     python compile.py

-The _compile.py_ script will generate non-version-controlled files in the folders "output" and "legacy_output".
+The _compile.py_ script will generate non-version-controlled files in the folders "legacy_output".

 To do this, it will need to check out each extension repository.
 (The "git" command should be available).
 It will do this in the "extensions_repositories" folder.

-pytest tests are available in ocdsextensionregistry/tests.